-Computer processor maker AMD (NASDAQ:AMD) reported results in line with analyst expectations in Q2 FY2022 quarter, with revenue up 70.1% year on year to $6.55 billion.
-Guidance for the full year also exceeded estimates, however the guidance for the next quarter was less impressive, coming in at $6.7 billion, 1.94% below analyst estimates.
-AMD made a GAAP profit of $447 million, down on its profit of $710 million, in the same quarter last year.
+Computer processor maker AMD (NASDAQ:AMD) fell short of analyst expectations in Q3 FY2022 quarter, with revenue up 29% year on year to $5.56 billion.
+Guidance for the next quarter also missed analyst expectations with revenues guided to $5.5 billion at the midpoint, or 7.34% below analyst estimates.
+AMD made a GAAP profit of $66 million, down on its profit of $923 million, in the same quarter last year.

 Founded in 1969 by a group of former Fairchild semiconductor executives led by Jerry Sanders, Advanced Micro Devices or AMD (NASDAQ:AMD) is one of the leading designers of computer processors and graphics chips used in PCs and data centers.

 AMD began producing computer processors (CPUs) as a second source supplier for Intel as part of Intel’s original processor deal with IBM for the first PCs in the early 1980s.

 For the next few decades, AMD would have intermittent success in creating its own chips that could better run Intel's own x86 processor architecture, at times grabbing market share from Intel in the data center with innovative designs like Athlon or Opteron, it was not able to find enduring competitive success.

 Faced with bankruptcy after the Great Financial Crisis, AMD spun out its manufacturing arm, Global Foundries, becoming a far less capital intensive designer of semiconductors, allowing for higher profit margins The entrance of Dr. Lisa Su as CEO in 2016 led to a turning point in chip designs, AMD’s Epyc datacenter CPUs and the Ryzen PC CPUs would eventually surpass Intel due to superior higher performance at lower cost.